IB exam tips

 - soft pencils, for graphing

-- stationary, such as ruler, eraser, protractor
+- stationary, such as ruler, eraser, protractor; ruler and eraser are highly recommended

 - graphing calculator (excluding Paper 1) and extra batteries